Only when we begin to understand God’s immense love and sacrifice for us, can we love and serve Him and others with all our hearts.

 Contrast their actions with the last servant’s inaction—fearful of taking any risk and thus squandering the opportunity to make a difference.

 When it comes to the questions I posed concerning Airman Smith, I’m reminded of diamond cutters as they stare at a lump of coal.
-With a keen eye, acute knowledge and great experience they’re able to peer past the blackness and mess, seeing the treasure that lies within.
+With a keen eye, acute knowledge, and great experience they’re able to peer past the blackness and mess; they can see the treasure that lies within.
 With prodigious patience and an eye focused on the end, they begin the process of freeing up the diamond from a rough stone into a treasured gem.

 In Matthew 25:14–30, Jesus tells the parable of a master who gives “talents” to his servants and then comes back to check on their progress.
 Two of them took what was given to them and multiplied it, earning the master’s praise, “Well done thy good and faithful servant.”
 The third was called to account for squandering the opportunity to increase what they were given.
 In essence, the master gave to his servants something of great value and held them accountable for what they did with it.

 As leaders, you have been entrusted with something of GREAT value with tremendous potential—your people!
-It is no accident you are where you are, with this mission you’re asked to accomplish with this team you’ve been surrounded with.
+It is no accident you are where you are.
+It is no accident you have this mission you’re asked to accomplish nor this team you’ve been surrounded with.

 Paul says in Ephesians 2:10, we are “God’s handiwork, created in Christ Jesus to do good works, which God prepared in advance for us to do.”